 The COVID19 COE Symptoms Page is to provide basic information around symptoms and their association to COVID.
 Here you can find background on the symptoms and how it relates to COVID.
 This should not be used to replace a doctor's care.
 If you are suffering symptoms, please seek professional care.

-Coronavirus New Variant that is Faster Spreading and more dangerous?
+Coronavirus New Variants are Faster Spreading and more dangerous?

 - SARS-COV2 or Novel Coronavirus, not the “China Virus”